 Now is a great time to consider beginning the path to becoming an Athletic Trainer!
 Why?
-From 2016 to 2026, this career in healthcare is projected to grow 23 percent.
+Over the next decade, this career in healthcare is projected to grow 19 percent.
 This rate is much faster than the average for all occupations!
 Ultimately, this growth can be attributed to a growing awareness of sports-related injury, causing a greater demand for Athletic Trainers (especially in school settings).
 Additionally, as older populations remain active due to the health benefits of fitness, more injuries are likely to occur, further causing demand for these professionals.

-The majority of Athletic Trainers are employed by educational services, followed by the offices of Physical Therapists, Occupational and Speech Therapists and Audiologists, state, local and private hospitals and fitness and recreational sports centers.
+The majority of Athletic Trainers are employed by educational services, followed by the offices of Physical Therapists, Occupational Therapist and Speech Therapists, state, local and private hospitals and fitness and recreational sports centers.
 Other Athletic Trainers find work through the military, law enforcement agencies, with performing artists or with sports teams.
 These professionals may also choose to be self-employed.
 Additionally, the state with the highest employment level for Certified Athletic Trainers is Texas, followed by Pennsylvania, California, New York and Ohio.